Myth: 14K more durable than 18K.

 The reality is, your finger is much softer than 18K, 22K or even 24K gold; anything that negatively affects your 18K gold ring is going to be much worse for your finger.
-But jewellers will tell you this nonsense because 14K is more profitable for them.
-Here’s how that works:
+14K is widely used for mass produced jewellery.
+Here’s why:

 14K gold is 58.5% pure gold, and 18K is 75% pure gold.
 If you’re making thousands of rings, then that amount of gold matters a lot to the price because they are mass-produced.
 If a jeweller can save 16.5% on their gold costs, that’s more profit for them.